PatrickHoward/PatrickHoward/README.md

 * WebAssembly

 ### 📫 Contact
-Feel free to reach out to me by Twitter, @MontyPatrick or at patrickmhoward@icloud.com
+Feel free to reach out to me by Twitter, @MontyPatrick or at patrickmhoward@icloud.com / patrick@strife.ai

 <!--
 **PatrickHoward/PatrickHoward** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.